Cyber Security 2022 Threat Forecast

 Though hard to avoid with rapid usage rates, we can improve our experience with devices, technologies and mechanical inventory, and decrease the risk of attack, by using them safely and performing updates when necessary.
 It’s time to keep the villains astray.

-API in cloud computing
+API in Cloud Computing

-As we experience a rise in malicious activity, security leaders will need to work in alliance with their development teams to monitor API behaviour and regulate what data is being accessed by the API, and by whom.
+As we experience a rise in malicious activity, security leaders will need to work with their development teams to monitor API behaviour and regulate what data is being accessed by the API, and by whom.
 But what is ‘API’ and how can it jeopardise our cyber security?
 API, short for Application Programming Interface, defines the protocols for building and integrating computing software.
 They work by allowing your digital systems to communicate and connect with other computing products and services, so everything is in sync and can run efficiently.
 And as long as cloud and on-site applications continue to use public (easily accessible) APIs, we’ll continue to see a rise in scraping and bot attacks on applications.

 According to Salt Security’s State of API Security for Q3 2021 research, 91% of respondents experienced an API security incident last year, where vulnerabilities (54%) and authentication issues (46%) topped the list, followed by bot/scraping (20%) and DoS attacks (19%).
 Though, this data provides insights for attacks on standard computer-to-computer API’s, not cloud-based systems, in which the risk of a breach is even higher.